britcorona/theonequiz/README.md

 1. What is a callback?
 Why do we use them in JavaScript?
 Provide your answer, and code a simple example below.

   **Student answer: Its a function that takes functions arguments and calls them back.
 Instead of waiting around for a function to finish by returning a value, you can use callbacks to do them asynchronously.
-Like making an ajax request that could make the browser load slowly.function mySandwich(param1, param2, callback) {
+Like making an ajax request that could make the browser load slowly. function mySandwich(param1, param2, callback) {
     alert('Started eating my sandwich.\n\nIt has: ' + param1 + ', ' + param2);
     callback();
   }

   mySandwich('ham', 'cheese', function() {
       alert('Finished eating my sandwich.');
   });**

 ## Functions and operators